Kasyap3/agentic_os/README.md

 #### Set up interactively

-Alternatively, you can set up Agent OS configurations interactively by using the following command.
+Alternatively, you can set up oneOS configurations interactively by using the following command.

-- `Agent OS env list`: Show current environment variables, or show available API keys if no variables are set
+- `oneos env list`: Show current environment variables, or show available API keys if no variables are set
-- `Agent OS env set`: Show current environment variables, or show available API keys if no variables are set
+- `oneos env set`: Show current environment variables, or show available API keys if no variables are set
-- `Agent OS refresh`: Refresh Agent OS configuration.
+- `oneos refresh`: Refresh oneOS configuration.
-  Reloads the configuration from Agent OS/config/config.yaml.
+  Reloads the configuration from oneos/config/config.yaml.
   Reinitializes all components without restarting the server.
   The server must be running.